Always backup your WordPress site before making changes to important files and make copies of any files that you are about to modify.

 If you haven’t set up your webmaster accounts yet, see the tutorial below:

 To test a site’s robots.txt file, do the following:

 Log into your Google Search Console account …

 (Google Search Console Login)

-On the Google Search Console home screen, click the site you want to check …
+On the Google Search Console home page, click the site you want to check …

 In the Search Console menu, select Crawl > robots.txt Tester …